-One of the most important parts in developing a sound marketing budget is planning how resources will be allocated.
+One of the most important parts of developing a sound marketing budget is planning how to allocate the resources.

-To do this, you need to understand the marketing department’s responsibilities and define which aspects will be covered by the budget.
+To do this, you need to understand the marketing department’s responsibilities and define which aspects the budget will cover.

-As, at this time, you already know your target audience, and they are aligned with the company’s general objectives, it is possible to outline different categories efficiently.
+At this point, you already know your target audience, so you can outline different categories efficiently.

-Of course, this depends on your company’s particularities, but we will talk about some aspects that most companies include in their marketing budgets.
+Of course, this depends on your company’s particularities, but we will discuss some aspects that most companies include in their marketing budgets.
 Keep reading!

-Automating marketing activities is fundamental if you want to improve your results and maximize your team’s productivity.
+Automating marketing activities is fundamental to improving your results and maximizing your team’s productivity.

-In this case, it is necessary to specify how many dollars you intend to allocate in hiring freelancers to participate in the creative process.
+In this case, you need to specify the budget for hiring freelancers to participate in the creative process.

-Although Content Marketing is a much more affordable strategy than others, it still generates expenses.
+Although Content Marketing is a more cost-effective strategy than others, it still generates expenses.

 Although Digital Marketing has become an essential tool for success in the modern market, many companies still use traditional media such as billboards and print ads.